Configure how Liberator handles HTTPS connections

 The configuration in this section is provided for illustrative purposes only, is not updated regularly, and does not constitute security advice.
 Review all TLS configuration before deploying to production, and schedule regular reviews thereafter. |

-This example supports modern web clients (defined as all clients with support for TLS 1.2 and above).
+This example supports modern web clients (defined as all clients that support TLS 1.2 and above).

 Features: